BitJam/isomount/README.md

 Notes
 -----
-Normally I add use a hymen in the filenames like "iso-mount" to make them more clear but I got rid of them in order to make tab completion a little easier.
+Normally I add use a hyphen in the filenames like "iso-mount" to make them more clear but I got rid of them in order to make tab completion a little easier.
 The four standard commands only require 4 or 3 letters to be typed before you press <Tab>.